1.24. Provisions, contingent liabilities and contingent assets:

 Retail Business- (Rural and Urban Finance)

 Retail lending credit quality is determined on a collective basis based on a 12-month point in time ("PIT") probability weighted PD for all loan asset that are not credit-impaired and for assets with SICR, lifetime probability weighted PIT PD is used.
-PD for credit impaired asset is 1 as the DPD is 90 .
+PD for assets in Stage 3 are considered as 1.

 Exposure at Default (EAD)

 Besides growth in the loan assets portfolio, increases in trading portfolio assets and financial assets at fair value through the Statement of Profit and Loss have also contributed to the increase in the Company's net exposure to credit risk.
-Investments in debt instruments are predominantly investment grade.
+Investments in debt instruments are predominantly investment grade except where the instrument is received in connection with loans granted.

 Where collateral has been obtained in the event of default, the Company does not, ordinarily, use such assets for its own operations and they are usually sold and off set against the outstanding loan assets.

-The Company has invoked pledge of equity shares and Non-Convertible debentures ("NCD") (Refer Note 40), pledged with the Company as collateral by the borrowers and those shares are being held by the Company as bailee.
+The Company has invoked pledge of equity shares and non-convertible debentures ("NCD") in the companies, pledged with the Company as collateral by the borrowers and these shares are being held by the Company as bailee.
+(Refer note 38).

 Liquidity Risk:

-The risk that the Company is unable to service its contractual or contingent liabilities or that it does not have the adequate amount of funding and liquidity to support its committed disbursements.
+This is the risk that the Company may be unable to service its contractual or contingent liabilities or support its committed disbursements due to lack of adequate funding or liquidity.

-Liquidity risk management in the Company is managed as per the guidelines of Board-approved Asset-Liability Management ('ALM') Policy.
-The ALM Policy provides the governance framework for the identification, measurement, monitoring and reporting of liquidity risk arising out of Company's lending and borrowing activities.
-The liquidity risk is measured in terms of structural liquidity gaps across various time-buckets and also by setting up limits on relevant liquidity stock ratios.
-Actual liquidity gaps against the Gap Limits are reported every month to the Asset Liability Management Committee ('ALCO').
-Given the current market scenario, the Company has been maintaining positive cumulative liquidity gaps for all the time-buckets upto 1 year as a prudent risk management practice.
+Liquidity risk management in the Company is guided by the Board-approved Asset-Liability Management ('ALM') Policy, which provides the framework for the identification, measurement, monitoring and reporting of liquidity risk arising from the Company's lending and borrowing activities.
+This risk is measured and managed by setting up limits on structural liquidity gaps across various time-buckets and on relevant liquidity stock ratios.
+Monthly reports on actual liquidity gaps against established limits are submitted to the Asset Liability Management Committee (ALCO).
+The Company has been maintaining positive cumulative liquidity gaps for all the time-buckets up to 1 year as a prudent risk management practice.

-Further, Reserve Bank of India has issued final guidelines on Liquidity Risk Management Framework for NonBanking Financial Companies and Core Investment Companies on November 04, 2019.
+Further, RBI has issued final guidelines on Liquidity Risk Management Framework under Master Direction - Reserve Bank of India (Non-Banking Financial Company- Scale Based Regulation) Directions, 2023.
 As per the said guidelines, NBFC are required to publicly disclose the below information related to liquidity risk on a quarterly basis.
-Accordingly, the disclosure on liquidity risk as at March 31, 2024 is as under:
+Basis the above, the disclosure on liquidity risk for L&T Finance Limited as at March 31, 2026 is given below:

 • Commercial Paper for stock ratio is the Gross outstanding (i.e. Maturity amount).